Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

-The titular protagonist of the series.
 Prior to being reincarnated as a sentient vending machine in a fantasy world, Boxxo was a vending machine otaku who was crushed by a falling vending machine in Japan.
 His current name was given to him by Lammis.
 As a vending machine, Boxxo can only communicate in stock vending machine phrases, although he can still speak to himself in his thoughts and he can see and hear just fine; however, he is soon able to use the letters in his limited speech to spell out what he is trying to say.
 He is able to sell and dispense an unlimited number of products, which rewards him with points he can use to upgrade himself and can make food packagings and wrappings disappear.
-He is also built with a small digital slot machine, has the ability to shapeshift, can create a forcefield around him for defense, use telekinesis, raise or lower his temperature, and can reward people with free products.
+He is also built with a small digital slot machine, has the ability to shapeshift, has a blessing that enables him to create a forcefield around him for defense, use telekinesis, raise or lower his temperature, and can reward people with free products.
+He has a crush on Lammis, affectionately referring to her as "partner"; though Hulemy, Shui, and Pity have feelings for him too.
+At the end of the story, Boxxo gains the ability to combine his vending machine functions, take on all of his forms at once with a time limit, and even gain a human form.